| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 ... |

-Other options to pass to inla.mesh.2d |
+Additional options passed to |

-Returns an object of class inla.mesh
+An object of class inla.mesh.

-if (requireNamespace("INLA")) { basic_mesh <- make_mesh() plot(basic_mesh) }
+if (requireNamespace("INLA")) { basic_mesh <- make_mesh() plot(basic_mesh) }if (requireNamespace("INLA")) { basic_mesh <- make_mesh() plot(basic_mesh) }

-object_size(x, units = "Mb")
+object_size(x, units = "Mb")object_size(x, units = "Mb")

 x |